lab1092/blender-manual_ja/manual/modeling/meshes/primitives.rst

 In addition to the basic geometric primitives, Blender has a constantly increasing number of script generated meshes to offer as pre-installed add-ons.
-These become available when enabled in the :guilabel:`User Preferences` ' :guilabel:`Add-ons` section (filter by :guilabel:`Add Mesh`).
+These become available when enabled in the *User Preferences* ' *Add-ons* section (filter by *Add Mesh*).
 Only a few are mentioned here:

 `Landscape <http://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Add Mesh/ANT Landscape>`__
    Adds a landscape primitive.
-Many parameters and filters appear in the :guilabel:`Tool Shelf`.
+Many parameters and filters appear in the *Tool Shelf*.

 `Pipe Joints <http://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Add Mesh/Add Pipe Joints>`__
    Adds one of five different pipe joint primitives.
-Radius, angle, and other parameters can be changed in the :guilabel:`Tool Shelf`.
+Radius, angle, and other parameters can be changed in the *Tool Shelf*.

 `Gears <http://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Add Mesh/Add Gear>`__
-   Adds a gear or a `worm <http://en.wikipedia.org/wiki/Worm_drive>`__ with many parameters to control the shape in the :guilabel:`Tool Shelf`.
+   Adds a gear or a `worm <http://en.wikipedia.org/wiki/Worm_drive>`__ with many parameters to control the shape in the *Tool Shelf*.